 Here are links to two other takes on the Grand Slam Peaks Boise.
 Both are good reads:

-While I and a few others have considered attempting all four peaks in a single day, it was not attempted until May 2016 when Erik Pohlmann climbed all four peaks in a 24-hour period.
+- Completely Self Propelled: Erik Pohlmann climbed all four peaks in a 24-hour period.
 Read about Erik Pohlmann’s epic adventure by clicking on this sentence.
 In case you want to take a run at Erik’s record, you have to beat a time of 20 hours and 13 minutes while ascending 15,500 feet and covering 93 miles–all self propelled.

 Extra Inning Peaks